Myanmar: Sex education in schools sparks debate over morality | DW | 27.07.2020

 "Elders are not even willing to talk about it [sexual health] in their family in the Muslim community here," she said.

-Thuta Kyaw, a 20-year-old university student at Yangon's Dagon University and a student union member, told DW her group allows young people to gain health awareness as "the university curriculum does not offer an even sex education."
+Thuta Kyaw, a 20-year-old university student at Yangon's Dagon University and a student union member, told DW thats his group allows young people to gain health awareness as "the university curriculum does not offer an even sex education."
 Some teachers choose to exclude sex education in their life skills teachings.

 Possible political motives